If you have a newborn at home or can’t stand the loud drone of vacuum cleaners, look into a quiet vacuum cleaner!

 Under 65 decibels, you will be surprised at how quiet your vacuum is.

 If you see a decibel rating over 80 decibels, then that vacuum will be noisy!

-Keep in mind, there are no completely quiet vacuum cleaners (not yet anyway!), so you will have to put up with at least a whining drone!
+Keep in mind, there is no completely quiet vacuum cleaner (not yet anyway!), so you will have to put up with at least a whining drone!

 The technology that is within a device will greatly determine if the noise generated by a vacuum cleaner can be limited.

 The technology can come at a price though.